-Standard Supporting Materials Requirements 1.
-Meet all requirements for Type II and III Search Manager.
-See previous lists 2.
-Complete a basic Public Information Officer (PIO) and Media Relations Workshop or approved equivalent course.
-Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
-3. Successfully complete the Inland SAR School course or an approved equivalent.
-Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
-4. Successfully complete FEMA IS-1, IS-22, IS-5.A, IS-775 courses Copy/scan of paper certificate, OR Attestation of course instructor that student complete ted course.
+Standard Supporting Materials Requirements Meet all requirements for Type II and III Search Manager.
+See previous lists Complete a basic Public Information Officer (PIO) and Media Relations Workshop or approved equivalent course.
+Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
+Successfully complete the Inland SAR School course or an approved equivalent.
+Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
+4. Successfully complete FEMA IS-1, IS-22, IS-5.A, IS-775 courses Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
 5. Document mission practical experience: a) Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
 Simulations may not be counted toward meeting this requirement.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
-AND A brief description of each mission showing best practices and lessons learned, if any.
-Showing person in SM role and documenting incident typing Receive a simple majority vote of the member's group.
-Group meeting minutes showing endorsement of the candidate for SM-I. 7.
-Submit the SM-I checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-8. Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
+Signed copy of:Showing5.Organization Chart (ICS 207), ORperson in IC6.Incident Briefing (ICS 201), ORrole and7.Organization Assignment List (ICS203), ORdocumenting8.Attestation by IC or RA.
+ANDincidentA brief description of each mission showing bestincidentpractices and lessons learned, if any.typing 7.
+Receive a simple majority vote of the member's group.
+Group meeting minutes showing endorsement of the candidate for IC-I. 8.
+Submit the SM-I checklist to the CTO13 CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
+9. Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
 The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.